rwbl/rOpen62541/README.md

 - **AddStringNode (NodeIdentifier As String, DisplayName As String, InitialValue As String)*  * Dynamically instantiates a unique string-identified OPC UA variable node in the main "Factory_Floor" parent directory.
 If the NodeIdentifier string parameter matches exactly "Trigger", the library attaches a native C++ write-callback interceptor to capture network write payloads.
 - **AddMethodNode (MethodName As String, DisplayName As String, MethodCallSub As Object)**
 Dynamically instantiates a unique string-identified executable RPC Method node inside the main "Factory_Floor" parent directory.
-It configures a single universal input argument parameter slot ([I]ByteString[/I] layout) and a single [I]INT32[/I] output verification parameter slot, safely anchoring your dedicated B4R execution callback subroutine entry pointer.
+It configures a single universal input argument parameter slot (ByteString layout) and a single INT32 output verification parameter slot, safely anchoring your dedicated B4R execution callback subroutine entry pointer.
 - **SetMethodReturnCode (Code As Int)**
 Sets the integer execution status return token code for the currently processed network method invocation frame.
-This function must be executed inside your B4R method callback subroutine to send an atomic confirmation value (e.g., [I]100[/I] for success or [I]400[/I] for failure) back across the network socket layer to the client application.
+This function must be executed inside your B4R method callback subroutine to send an atomic confirmation value (e.g., 100 for success or 400 for failure) back across the network socket layer to the client application.
 - **AddFloatNode (NodeIdentifier As String, DisplayName As String, InitialValue As Float)**
 Dynamically instantiates a unique string-identified floating-point variable node attached to the primary tree registry.
 - **AddIntNode (NodeIdentifier As String, DisplayName As String, InitialValue As Int)**